retry51776/notes/development/ai/README.md

 - I think we need more localized, more parallel algorithms.
 I think back propagation is too global.
 My guess is unfired neuron stack up voltage cause correction.

 - Healthy people are more flexible movement; Won't trick by trick questions; A key measurement for AI should be same thing, how hard to trick AI.

+- AI can think of compression algorithm.
+In fact it may be too good.
+A lot knowledge able to compress into 20GB model.
+Maybe the problem is we COMPRESS too much!
+That's why bigger model shows better intelligence.

+> Why AI need so much computation?
+Interesting to compare traditional Lossy Compression Algorithms which uses very few computation.
+>> Compression Algorithms start from data to away from data, AI start from randomness to target.
+Perception Coding

 - List of Human ability/skills that AI need to learn
   - Not much progress